 After some final words and the National Anthem, it was time to enter the water. (swim start images taken by Scott Flathouse Photography) We were told that the water was anywhere from 55-57 degrees for the swim, not including the section near a waterfall where it drops to 49 or below for a short period.
 Walking in wasn’t too bad until I went to put my face in the water.
 I knew this would likely be the bad part and I was right.
 While swimming out to the start area, I attempted to force my face into the water multiple times, but despite having covered my face in Vaseline, I still had a panic reflex.
 The start came quickly as they soon announced a 10-second countdown.
 And just like that, the race began.

 I started, but I soon felt as if I had forgotten how to swim.
 I was able to keep my face down for most of the beginning section, but my muscles just would not do what I told them.
 After maybe 5 minutes of struggling, I finally found a bit of a rhythm and was able to swim somewhat steady for maybe the next 15-20 minutes.
 I was occasionally around people, but it was pretty much every man for themselves.
-As the swim wore on my body continued to get colder and colder as I lost heat and water started to enter my wetsuit.
-As this happened my muscles continued to remember how to swim appropriately.
+As the swim wore on, my body continued to get colder and colder as I lost heat and water started to enter my wetsuit.
+As this happened my muscles continued to not remember how to swim appropriately.
 My hands and feet were frozen, my neck and jaw were stiff and locked with the cold, and every breath sent a panic into my brain as my face re-entered the water.
 I wanted it to end, but the only way that could happen would be if I admitted defeat and asked for the assistance of a nearby kayaker.
 Shortly after those thoughts began to enter my mind, a swimmer only 10 meters in front of me stopped at a kayak and pulled out of the race.
 I understood exactly what she had gone through, and I fought to make sure that wasn’t me soon.
-I continued to push on refusing to have come this far to quit a race I had come so far to do, with so many people rooting for me.
+I continued to push on refusing to quit a race I had come so far to do, with so many people rooting for me.

 Occasionally I felt the need to stop to regain composure by doing some breast stroke, but every time I did my muscles would seize and only get worse.
-Eventually, the light at the end of the swim (literally a spotlight from the top of a firetruck ladder) and I spotted the buoy marking the swim exit ramp.
+Eventually, the light at the end of the swim came (literally a spotlight from the top of a firetruck ladder) and I spotted the buoy marking the swim exit ramp.
 As I made it to the ramp, I tripped trying to get up until a volunteer grabbed me.
 Mike and Timothy soon got to me and pulled my arms around their shoulders helping to carry me up to the sidewalk.

 I ran a bit in the wetsuit on the way to transition before taking it off so I could make a quick bathroom stop.
 I was shaking uncontrollably upon exiting the bathroom and as I made my way to my spot in transition.
 My body still felt extremely cold and I was having difficulty speaking.
 Timothy helped me get my cycling gear on, though it took much longer than it typically would have since my body would not do what I was attempting to tell it to do.
 Despite my coldness and shaking, I knew the best way for me to start the warming process was to get on the bike and start producing heat.
 I scared a lot of people (including myself) when getting on the bike, but was able to slowly get moving.